psyhomb/k8s-deployer/traefik/README.md

 **3b.** consul-template will register a new service in Consul service catalog

 **4a.** Traefik will watch Consul service catalog over Consul HTTP API for new services, when a new service, with appropriate tag, arrives it will be added to Traefik LB.
-This way LB will receive all the required data, data about Kubernetes nodes (FQDN/IP) on which service is running, service port (NodePort) on which service is listening on and all configuration parameters collected from tags)
+This way LB will receive all the required data, data about Kubernetes nodes (FQDN/IP) on which service is running, service port (NodePort) on which service is listening on and all configuration parameters collected through tags

 **4b.** From this moment on service is ready to receive traffic from clients